 DLS Synopsis:

-With word breaking out of the giant crabs being seen along the River Nith by Glencaple, Brian ‘Brock’ Logan, (son of the late veteran game hunter, Harvey Logan, who died in the 1978 battle against the giant crabs) decides that this is a big-game hunt that he can’t miss out on.
-Along with the thrill of the hunt itself, stalking and killing one of the giant crabs offers him the chance for revenge for his father’s death, as well as a magnificent prize trophy for his already impressive collection.
-And so, the very next day, Brock travels up to the small hamlet of Glenkirk, that the authorities have left unguarded, and where he is now booked to stay at the B&B of the local outcast – the thirty-something-year-old Karen Anderson.
+Along with the thrill of the hunt itself, stalking and killing one of the giant crabs also offers Logan the chance for revenge for his father’s death, as well as a magnificent prize trophy for his already impressive collection.
+And so, the next day, Brock travels up to the small hamlet of Glenkirk, that the authorities have left unguarded, and where he’s now booked to stay at the B&B of a local outcast – the thirty-something-year-old Karen Anderson.

 But the locals at Glenkirk have been keeping a secret from the rest of the world.
 They knew all along that the crabs had taken refuge around the vicinity of their out-and-back hamlet.
 But they didn’t want to draw attention to their quaint little locale.
-And so they left them be.
-And as long as the handful of residents at Glenkirk stayed locked-away in their homes at night, nothing bad came of the giant crabs’ presence there.
+And so, they left them be.
+They assumed as long as the handful of residents at Glenkirk stayed locked-away in their homes at night, nothing bad came of the giant crabs’ presence there.
 That is, until the outsiders come looking…

 DLS Review: